 It may sometimes prove challenging to telephone all of the customers that owe you payments if you have many companies or people to chase.
 Standard formatted debt collection letters can be an effective method in any credit control procedure.

-A debt collection letter may be required if a customer has not paid their account within the credit terms as agreed.
+A 7 day collection letter may be required if a customer has not paid their account within the credit terms as agreed.
 Before sending a payment reminder, ensure that you have taken all the steps available in credit control to try and collect the money.
-This includes telephone calls, sending out statements and letters.
+It includes telephone calls, sending out statements and letters.

-You should only ever send out one final chase reminder that stipulates the course of action that may be taken if payment is not received within a deadline clearly set out in the letter.
+You should only ever send out one final chase reminder that stipulates the course of action to take if payment is not received within a deadline set out in the letter.

-It is worth considering if this is the right course of action especially if you wish to continue business with this customer.
-You also have to be prepared to take the legal action if the balance is still not paid within the seven day period.
-Legal action can be taken directly through Money Claim Online if the amount is below £100,000.
-This is a simple process, but it will still take time for the customer to pay you.
+It is worth considering if this is the right course of action, especially if you wish to continue business with this customer.
+You also have to be prepared to take the legal action if the balance remains unpaid after 7 days.
+If you need to start legal action, go to Money Claim Online if the amount is below £100,000.
+It is a simple process, but it will still take time for the customer to pay you.

-Further information on small claims can be found on the HM Courts service website.
+Further information on small claims can be found on the Money Claim Online website.

-Return from Debt Collection Leter to Credit Control page.
+Return from Debt Collection Letter to Credit Control page.